Gwaii Haanas National Park Reserve

 - Haida Gwaii was previously named the Queen Charlotte Islands.
 (Haida Gwaii means Islands of the People in the Haida language.)

-- Gwaii Haanas is the abbreviation for Gwaii Haanas National Park Reserve, National Marine Conservation Area Reserve & Haida Heritage Site, located on Moresby Island, British Columbia.
+- Gwaii Haanas is the abbreviation for Gwaii Haanas National Park Reserve, National Marine Conservation Area Reserve & Haida Heritage Site, which is located on the southern portion of Haida Gwaii.
 (Gwaii Haanas means Islands of Beauty in the Haida language.)

 - SGang Gwaay is the Haida name for the ancient village of Ninstints on Anthony Island, near the remote southern tip of the archipelago.
 This World Heritage Site is also known as SGang Gwaay Llnagaay.
 (SGang Gwaay was once thought to mean Red Cod Island in the Haida language.
 It is now translated as Wailing Island; referring to the sound created at certain tides when air is pushed through a hole in a rock on the island.)